dmhuebner/dmhuebner.github.io/_portfolio/blocjams.md

 #### **CONCLUSION**

-While the process of initally coding everything in pure, vanilla Javascript and then refactoring it into the jQuery equivolent was certainly more time consuiming than using jQuery to begin with, it was highly beneficial and educational.
+While the process of initially coding everything in pure, vanilla Javascript and then refactoring it into the jQuery equivalent was certainly more time consuming than using jQuery to begin with, it was highly beneficial and educational.
 It empowered me as a developer to feel confident in my JavaScript skills while not feeling like I need to lean on the jQuery library.

 The next steps for this project may be to implement a User Login portal so that users are able to sign up and login to use the application.
 In order to prepare this app for real use, the next step is to write the necessary server side code to enable a user to actually store their own album content in the application's server as well as create and store user login credentials.

 #### View the Project:

-**<a href="http://blocjamsapp.netlify.com/" target="_blank">BlocJams</a>**
+**<a href="http://blocjamsapp.netlify.com/" target="_blank">Bloc Jams</a>**

-**<a href="http://blocjams-angular.netlify.com/" target="_blank">BlocJams - Refactored with Angular.js</a>**
+**<a href="http://blocjams-angular.netlify.com/" target="_blank">Bloc Jams - Refactored with Angular.js</a>**

+##### GitHub Repo
+<a href="https://github.com/dmhuebner/bloc-jams" target="_blank">bloc-jams repo</a>

+<a href="https://github.com/dmhuebner/bloc-jams-angular" target="_blank">bloc-jams-angular repo</a>